fustyles/Ameba/README.md

 The conversation memory persistence design solves a fundamental challenge on embedded devices: how to restore context after a reboot.

 ### Real-Time Synchronization
-`memory.md` is written to the SD card after **every conversation update** — not in batches.
+`memory.md` is written to the SD card via `storeHistoricalMessagesToFile()` after **every conversation update** — not in batches.
 This ensures that even if the device loses power at any moment, the most recent conversation state has already been saved.
 On boot, the system automatically loads this memory so Gemini can resume the conversation in context, without the user needing to re-explain any background.

+### Atomic File Write with Backup
+Before writing a new `memory.md`, the function checks whether the current file exists, renames it to `memory.md.bak`, and only then writes the new version.
+This two-step rename-then-write strategy ensures that a power loss mid-write leaves the previous backup intact rather than corrupting the only copy of conversation history.

 ### Modular Configuration Files